Caixa pays 6th installment for new groups; see full calendar

-This Tuesday, September 28, Caixa will deposit new payments associated with the 6th installment of emergency aid.
-The bank will transfer the corresponding amount to Bolsa Família applicants who have NIS ended at 8.
-For the general public, payment will also be made on the same day to those who were born in july.
-As before, program parcels have variable values.
+This Thursday, September 30, Caixa will deposit new payments related to the 6th installment of emergency aid.
+The bank will close the cycle of transfers to Bolsa Família beneficiaries.
+Those who belong to the last group, with NIS ending in 0, will be entitled to the share.
+For the general public who are not part of Bolsa Família, payment will be made to those who were born in september.

+The values of the 6th installment, as well as the previous ones, are variable.
 It all depends on the family composition program beneficiaries.
-This means that the mothers who provide the home receive a monthly fee of R$375, while those who live alone are entitled to R$150.
-The other beneficiaries receive an average payment of R$250.
+In this way, home-providing mothers receive a monthly fee of R$375, while those who live alone are entitled to R$150.
+The others have average installments of R$250.

-In case of any doubts related to emergency assistance, contact Caixa’s telephone center at 111 (service is from 7:00 am to 10:00 pm).
-There is also the possibility of making inquiries and answering questions on Caixa and Dataprev’s website.
+Did you have any questions associated with the payment of emergency aid?
+Contact Caixa’s telephone center at 111 (service is from 7:00 am to 10:00 pm).
+There is also the possibility of making queries and verifying information on the bank’s and Dataprev’s website.

 |NIS final number